Arnson History, Family Crest & Coats of Arms

 Early History of the Arnson family

 This web page shows only a small excerpt of our Arnson research.
-Another 193 words (14 lines of text) covering the years 1402 and 1384 are included under the topic Early Arnson History in all our PDF Extended History products and printed products wherever possible.
+Another 97 words (7 lines of text) covering the years 1402, 1384, 1790, 1869, 1790, 1804, 1883, 1804, 1825, 1827, 1828, 1829, 1832, 1834, 1850, 1854 and 1855 are included under the topic Early Arnson History in all our PDF Extended History products and printed products wherever possible.

 Arnson Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
-Arnson has been recorded under many different variations, including Anniss, Anness, Arness, Annison, Arnison, Annes and many more.
+Arnson has been recorded under many different variations, including Anniss, Anness, Arness, Annison, Arnison, Annes, Ennis and many more.